mxro/maxrohde-web/content/posts/2010/2010-06-06-slow-startup-for-swing-applications-in-eclipse-equinox/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Slow Startup for Swing Applications in Eclipse Equinox'
+date: '2010-06-06'
 categories:
-- java
+  - 'java'
-date: "2010-06-06"
-title: Slow Startup for Swing Applications in Eclipse Equinox
 ---

 **The Problem**